 In the College of Business, online learners can earn a Master of Science in Global Logistics and Supply Chain Management.
 This degree can take as few as 12 months.
 For both online programs, you pay just $340 per credit hour.

 Learn more about Online Masters at Athens State University here.

 Frequently Asked Questions: Easiest Masters Degree Programs

 What Does “Accredited” Mean?

 Accrediting agencies have an in-depth process for evaluating a school’s performance.
-They examine things like the quality of faculty member’s research and teaching abilities, the average length of time it takes students to graduate, and the depth and breadth of a school’s student support services.
+They examine things like the quality of faculty member’s research and teaching abilities.
+They also look at the average length of time it takes students to graduate.
+The depth and breadth of a school’s student support services are evaluated, too.
 The organization then grants accreditation if a university meets its standards.

-For graduate students, it’s also beneficial to research the programmatic accreditation at your school-of-choice.
-Programmatic accreditation is given by industry-focused agencies, like the Accreditation Board for Engineering and Technology or the Association of Schools of Journalism and Mass Communication is another example.
+For graduate students, it’s also beneficial to research the programmatic accreditation at your school of choice.
+Programmatic accreditation is given by industry-focused agencies, like the Accreditation Board for Engineering and Technology.
+The Association of Schools of Journalism and Mass Communication is another example.

 In general, you’ll need a bachelor’s degree from an accredited institution.
-You’ll also need an undergraduate GPA that meets your prospective school’s minimum requirement.
+You’ll also need an undergraduate GPA that meets your the school’s minimum requirement.

 How Long Does It Take to Earn a Master’s?

 A master’s degree typically takes two years of full-time study.
 This is assuming the program is 30 credit hours.